-- Description of equipment - Manufacturer's serial number, model number, or other identification number - Source of equipment, including grant/award number - Acquisition date (or date received) and cost - Information noting the equipment was acquired using Federal funding

-The Grants Officer may require a non-Federal entity (i.e., a Recipient or Subrecipient) to execute and to record (as applicable) a statement of interest, financing statement (Form UCC-1), lien, mortgage or other public notice of record to indicate that real or personal property acquired or improved in whole or in part pursuant to a TBCP award is subject to the Federal Interest, and that certain use and disposition requirements apply to the property.
-The statement of interest, financing statement (Form UCC 1), lien, mortgage or other public notice must be acceptable in form and substance to NTIA and to the NOAA Grants Office, and must be placed on record in accordance with applicable State and local law, with continuances re-filed as appropriate.
-In such cases, the Grants Officer may further require the non-Federal entity to provide NTIA and the NOAA Grants Office with a written statement from a licensed attorney in the jurisdiction where the property is located, certifying that the Federal Interest has been protected, as required under the award and in accordance with applicable State and local law.
+- Description of equipment - Manufacturer's serial number, model number, or other identification number - Source of equipment, including grant/award number - Acquisition date (or date received) and cost - Information noting the equipment was acquired using Federal funding that certain use and disposition requirements apply to the property.
+The statement of interest. financing statement (Form UCC-1), lien, mortgage or other public notice must be acceptable in form and substance to NTIA and to the NOAA GMD and must be placed on record in accordance with applicable State and local law, with continuances re-filed as appropriate.
+In such cases, the Grants Officer may further require the non-federal entity to provide NTIA and the NOAA GMD with a written statement from a licensed attorney in the jurisdiction where the property is located, certifying that the Federal Interest has been protected, as required under the award and in accordance with applicable State and local law.
 The attorney's statement, along with a copy of the instrument reflecting the recordation of the Federal Interest, must be promptly returned to the Grants Officer.
-The non-Federal entity may use model documentation made available by NTIA.
+The non-federal entity may use model documentation made available by NTIA.